Women over 40 can wear leatherOnly Roy Rogers and Marlene Dietrich should be allowed to wear leather trousers - Edith Head Click To Tweet

-Sorry, but I disagree.
-First, everyone should wear what they want.
+Sorry Edith, but I disagree.
+First, everyone should wear what they want!
 Second, everyone can look stunning in leather when knowing how to look stunning in the hide.
 In this post, I will show you how some of my fellow blogging friends rock theirs and how they get it right.
 And, yes there is not just one way to look stunning.
-Are you new to the trend?
+Are you new to the trend and want to jump the leather trend bandwagon?

 Jackets are an easy start for integrating leather in your wardrobe

 A black motorcycle jacket or a brown fringe leather jacket are easy ways to wear leather.
+Look for a look for high quality when shopping for leather and a classic cut to look your best.
 Add a pair of dark jeans, a white T-shirt, pearls or a long necklace, and pumps or Birkenstocks, and your have a polished casual or California Casual look, respectively.
 Both looks are perfect for the weekend for grabbing coffee or running errands.

 But nappa jackets have so much more potential.
 Not to mention there are so many more types of them that make stunning outfit basics for midlife women.
 What about wearing your moto jacket over a dress instead of a cardigan like Cathy at Cathy V Style does in the photo below?